 A lot of stores struggle with getting enough sales, attracting enough traction, maintaining profits, and avoiding shut down.
 Some stores simply switch platforms for cheaper options.

-If you are thinking about pausing or cancelling your account, this is your comprehensive guide.
+If you are thinking about pausing or canceling your Shopify store, this is your comprehensive guide.
 This article will give you all the information you need to make an informed decision and give you steps to pause, cancel, or close your account.

 There are two options available when you decide to pause.